dallonf/causelang/README.md

 ## What's up next?

-Adding more to the language so it can do obvious things that every programming language should be able to do.
-Flow control, custom types, stuff like that.
-Unfortunately it's hard to explore Effects and their implications without those!
+Prototyping the static type checker.
+Things got a little out of hand in the original prototype that compiled to JavaScript, so I'm starting over, and it probably won't have a runtime again for a little while.

 You can look at the `future-examples` directory for some ideas about where I think the language could go.
 It's mostly just sketches at this point, but I look to these - especially the Cheat game - as goals for the language to support in the future.

 ## Can I play with it?

-There's not much to play with yet, but you can check out the tests in `packages/proto-compiler/tests` to see some examples of how the language actually works so far.
+There's not much to play with yet, but you can check out the JavaScript prototype's tests in `js-proto/packages/proto-compiler/tests` to see some examples of how the language actually works so far.

-You can also run the CLI: `packages/cause-cli/bin/run run [filename]` (note the double "run" - if the CLI was installed locally, it would be `cause run`).
-Check out some of the examples in `packages/cause-cli/examples` that can be executed with that CLI.
+You can also run the CLI: `js-proto/packages/cause-cli/bin/run run [filename]` (note the double "run" - if the CLI was installed locally, it would be `cause run`).
+Check out some of the examples in `js-proto/packages/cause-cli/examples` that can be executed with that CLI.

-To install dependencies, just run `npm install` and `npx lerna init` in the root directory.
+To install dependencies, just run `npm install` and `npx lerna init` in the `js-proto` directory.

-## It compiles to JavaScript?

-At the moment, it does.
-I consider that an implementation detail, and I'm strongly considering moving to a lighter runtime for the purpose of a language that can be embedded in many other runtimes!

 ## This is, without a doubt, the worst compiler code I have ever seen.